Vandoncourt

 Vandoncourt ([vɑ̃dɔ̃kuʁ]) is a commune in the Doubs department in the Bourgogne-Franche-Comté region in eastern France.

 Geography

 Vandoncourt lies 4.5 km southeast of Hérimoncourt and 7 km from the Swiss border.
-It occupies a transitional position between the Vosges Mountains and Alsace to the north and the Jura mountains on the south, Switzerland on the east and the plain of the river Saône on the west.
+It occupies a transitional position between the Vosges Mountains and Alsace to the north, the Jura mountains on the south, Switzerland on the east, and the plain of the river Saône on the west.

 It is perched on a high plateau, which dominates the region.